No man's land: places where time stands still

 Oradour-sur-Glane, France

-Since its destruction by the Nazis during the Second World War, this site in central France has been left untouched as a gut-wrenching reminder.
+Since its destruction by the Nazis during World War II, this site in central France has been left untouched as a gut-wrenching reminder.
 On 10 June 1944, 642 inhabitants of the village Oradour-sur-Glane were shot or burned alive by the German forces.

 Oradour-sur-Glane, France